foxsae/The-One-True-Lisp-Style-Guide/README.md

 ## SPECIAL VARIABLES

-## Consensus: Use special variables sparingly if at all.
+## Consensus: Use special variables sparingly.

 (LPCM)
 * In general, avoid unnecessary use of special variables.